After-Hours or Weekend Emergencies

 We require full payment at the time that services are rendered.
-For your convenience, we accept Visa, MasterCard, Discover, cash and personal checks.
+For your convenience, we accept Visa, MasterCard, Discover, American Express, CareCredit, cash and personal checks.

 Pet insurance has become more prevalent and, while it doesn’t cover all your veterinary expenses, can be helpful should your pet have an unexpected injury or illness.
 Every company is different; it’s a good idea to visit this pet insurance review to compare policies and find the one best suited for you and your pet.

 CareCredit is a service that, if you are approved, will extend you a line of credit for medical expenses.
 Using CareCredit, your bill can be paid over six months interest-free.
 Various payment plans are available.
 We can help you fill out the application, which is typically approved within minutes.
 This method of extended credit provides you the opportunity pay for services over several months.